Copy an Amazon EC2 AMI

 -

-To stop an AMI copy operation using the console
+To stop an AMI copy operation- Open the Amazon EC2 console at

 https://console---aws.amazon.com.rproxy.goskope.com/ec2/.